-Traditionally, Department attorneys have not appeared at any pre-adjudication CHINS court proceedings because technically the Department is not a party to such actions.
-However, recognizing that some pre-adjudication CHINS matters present difficult or complex legal problems for the social work staff, the Department will make members of the legal staff available on an as-needed basis.
+Traditionally, Department attorneys have not appeared at any pre-adjudication CRA court proceedings because technically the Department is not a party to such actions.
+However, recognizing that some pre-adjudication CRA matters present difficult or complex legal problems for the social work staff, the Department will make members of the legal staff available on an as-needed basis.